 The Compensation Committee, with assistance from the Compensation Consultant, and based upon the recommendations of the Chief Executive Officer with respect to the other named executive officers, determines the appropriate combination of cash and equity-based compensation to pay to the Company's executives and establishes performance metrics for annual cash incentive plan awards in consideration of its primary objectives with respect to executive compensation.
 In determining the appropriate amounts and mix of such compensation, the Compensation Committee considers the Compensation Consultant's competitive analyses of the Company's overall compensation arrangements.
 The Chief Executive Officer is responsible for the strategic direction and long-term planning for the Company and oversees the day-to-day performance of the other named executive officers.
-As such, the Compensation Committee believes that the input of the Chief Executive Officer is necessary information for it to evaluate the performance of the other named executive officers and make recommendations for their compensation packages.
-While the Compensation Committee considers the recommendations of the Chief Executive Officer with respect to their own compensation, the Chief Executive Officer does not participate in the Compensation Committee's determination of their own compensation are independent of such recommendations.
+As such, the Compensation Committee believes that the input of the Chief Executive Officer is necessary information for it to evaluate the performance of the other named executive officers and make recommendations of the Chief Executive Officer with respect to their own compensation, the Chief Executive Officer does not participate in the Compensation Committee's determination of their own compensation and the Compensation Committee's determinations.

 The Compensation Committee evaluated the 2022 performance of the Company's named executive officers relative to the 2022 performance metrics for the annual cash incentive plan awards in the first quarter of 2023, after all information relative to the 2022 performance metrics for the annual cash incentive plan awards had been determined.
 Based on this evaluation, the Compensation Committee, with assistance from the Compensation Consultant, determined each executive's earned annual cash award for performance in 2022, which was paid in the first quarter of 2023.
-The Compensation Committee also reviewed the absolute and relative TSR results for a three-year performance program established in 2020 and determined that the absolute TSR component of the award (50% of the award value) was below threshold and would not vest and the relative TSR component of the award (50% of the award value) would vest between target and maximum performance (see "- Results of 2020 Outperformance Plan" below for further discussion of these awards).
+The Compensation Committee also reviewed the absolute and relative TSR results for a three-year performance program established in 2020 and determined that the absolute TSR component of the award (50% of the award value) would vest between target and maximum performance (see "- Results of 2020 Outperformance Plan" below for further discussion of these awards).